rxe101/OOPSLA-2019-BugDetection/README.md

-# The code is under reorganizing for a better structure and easier to read and understand
 # Improving Bug Detection via Context-based Code Representation Learning and Attention-based Neural Networks

 Bug detection has been shown to be an effective way to help developers in detecting bugs early, thus, saving